 - I am here to ski perfect powder and perfect corn in the backcountry.
 When most people close their eyes and dream of ski touring, this is the image that comes to mind.
 Sweeping turns down a blank canvas of freshly fallen snow in a void of silence filled only by your own breathing.
 It is certainly a romantic and hard to obtain goal and we all know skiers who will only suite up for the promise of these illusive perfect turns.

 - I want to use ski touring as a mode of transportation and winter weapon for peak bagging.
 We get this answer often from ice climbers or summer time 14er hikers, but it also fits the athlete in pursuit of pure ski mountaineering.
 Your goal is no longer resort skinning, but it is far different than yoyo laps or repeatedly going up and down the same skin track to find the best snow.
 The ski mountaineer is concerned with exploring and snow conditions are secondary to the act of just getting out.

 - I ski hard and want a big mountain ski for the backcountry and inbounds.
-Hucking cliffs and skiing steep is hard to do safely in the backcountry so odds are you are going to take this setup to the resort to practice.
-This is also a good choice for bigger skiers or with a racing background where turns are made by throwing your skis out to the side for hard charging turns rather than skiing with your weight right over your skis with a more conservative backcountry style.
+Hucking cliffs and skiing steeps at high speeds is hard to do safely in the backcountry so odds are you are going to take this setup to the resort to practice.
+This is also an are of gear for bigger skiers or skiers with a racing background where turns are made by throwing your skis out to the side for hard charging turns rather than skiing with your weight right over your skis with a more conservative backcountry style.

 What is your Quiver Slot?